Value-added tax (VAT)

 The standard VAT rate is 18% and applies to the supply of all goods and services for consideration on the territory of Georgia within the scope of economic activities.

 Goods are considered to be supplied in Georgia if they are located on the Georgian territory upon its transfer.
 If the supply of goods is accompanied by transportation, then the place of supply is considered in Georgia if its shipment originates in Georgia.

-Under the general rule, place of supply of services depends whether it is B2B and B2C supply, specifically:
+Under the general rule, place of supply of services depends on whether it is B2B or B2C supply, as follows:

-1. In case of B2B supplies the place where the service recipient or its fixed establishment is located is considered as the place of service delivery;
+- In case of B2B supplies, the place where the service recipient or its fixed establishment is located is considered as the place of service delivery.

-2. In case of B2C supplies, the place where a supplier or its fixed establishment is located is deemed the place of service delivery.
+- In case of B2C supplies, the place where the supplier or its fixed establishment is located is deemed the place of service delivery.

-However, in relation to certain types of services, place of B2C supplies are determined based on the location of the recipient.
-Such services among others include: telecommunication services, electronically supplied services, advertising, consulting, financial, insurance services, etc.
+However, in relation to certain types of services, place of B2C supplies is determined based on the location of the recipient.
+Such services, among others, include telecommunication services, electronically supplied services, advertising, consulting, financial services, insurance services, etc.

-Besides, special place of supply rules apply for services related to: immovable and movable property, transportation services, catering, leisure activities, etc.
+Additionally, special place of supply rules apply for services related to immovable and movable property, transportation services, catering, leisure activities, etc.

-A person established in Georgia must register as a VAT payer when its taxable turnover exceeds 100,000 Georgian lari (GEL) in any continuous 12 months' period.
+A person established in Georgia must register as a VAT payer when its taxable turnover exceeds 100,000 Georgian lari (GEL) in any continuous 12-month period.
 Georgian fixed establishment of a foreign taxable person is liable for VAT registration from the beginning of taxable operations.